 - You reside in Canada;

 - You sign an undertaking promising to provide for the basic needs of the person being sponsored and, if applicable, his or her family members;

 - You and the sponsored person sign an agreement that confirms that each of you understands your mutual obligations and responsibilities; and

 The LICO income is based on your Gross Annual Income.
-You have to provide Citizenship and Immigration Canada (CIC) with documents that show your financial resources for the past 12 months and prove you are financially able to sponsor members of the family class.
-You may get the help of a cosigner.
+You have to provide Immigration, Refugees and Citizenship Canada (IRCC) with documents that show your financial resources from the past 12 months and prove you are financially able to sponsor members of the family class.
+You may get the help of a co-signer.